FabricTOC/FabricTOC/docs/RST_Preview/Identitypreview.rst

 * **Network MSP:**

-These MSPs are defined in the configuration policy of the whole network, so by definition, **there is only one set of network MSPs.** Every principal who uses a network must be a member -- as defined by the MSPs in the network policy -- before they can perform an administrative task.
-This means that the MSPs that are defined for the network should define **the organizations who are trusted to have administrative control over the network**.
-An example of a network-wide administrative permission might be to define or change the organizations who can create channels.
+These MSPs are defined in the configuration policy of the network, so by definition, **there is only one set of network MSPs.** This set of network-level MSPs will specify the organizations who are trusted to have administrative control over the network.
+This is important because network-level policies can be written to allow any admin from those organizations the right to perform certain network tasks (creating channels, for example).

 * **Channel MSP:**

-These MSPs are defined inside the configuration policy of each channel, and therefore there is a set of MSPs for each channel that is defined.
+These MSPs are defined inside the configuration policy of each channel, and therefore there is a set of MSPs for each channel.
 It is helpful for a channel to have its own set of MSPs because a channel provides private communications between a particular set of organizations which in turn have administrative control over it.
 You can see that the need for **a separate set of channel MSPs stems from the need for local autonomy** -- the organizations in a channel can, and will often need to be, largely independent from the rest of the network.
-It also means that administrative control over the network doesn't necessarily imply control over any particular channel; again reflecting the real administrative needs of collaborating organizations who may sometimes require separation of control.
+It also means that administrative control over the network doesn't necessarily imply control over any particular channel;
+again reflecting the real administrative needs of collaborating organizations who may sometimes require separation of control.
 We see this kind of separation at the levels of control in the real world, too.
 The authority of the President of the United States, for example, exists at the federal level.
 He or she has no authority to veto state laws.

 * **Peer MSP:**